gnuradio/gr-inspector/README.md

 This project was developed in cooperation with the [Communications Engineering Lab](http://www.cel.kit.edu/) of the Karlsruhe Institute of Technology.

 The modulation classification is developed by @chrisruk during ESA Summer of Code in Space program.

+## License
+This software is Copyright © 2016 Sebastian Müller.
+It is free software, and is released under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) License.

 ## Contact
 Maintainer of this module: